ewfx/aidhp-novel/README.md

 ✅ Family-driven financial recommendations, allowing banks to acquire new customers through family networks.

 💡**Our Vision:**
-"A smart, secure, and adaptive financial assistant that evolves with you and your family across generations."
+"**A smart, secure, and adaptive financial assistant that evolves with you and your family across generations.**"

 ## ⚙️ What It Does
 **Key Features & Functionalities of Novel SmartBot**